Before you travel

 Personal ID

-Carry your passport or official photo ID with you at all times.
+Always carry your passport or official photo ID with you.
 You must be able to show some form of identification if required, including when checking into hotels.
 For more information, see the Ministry of Security of Bosnia and Herzegovina.

 Ramadan